Want to learn more about the state of graphic design this year? We’ve got you covered.

-- Graphic designers who specialize in UX design earn the most, with an average annual salary of over $110k.
+- Graphic designers specializing in UX design earn the most, with an average annual salary of over $110k.

-- Some of the top graphic design trends this year include fluorescent color palettes, 90s nostalgia, and embossed packaging.
+- This year’s top graphic design trends include fluorescent color palettes, 90s nostalgia, and embossed packaging.

 - 80% of small businesses say the design of their branding/marketing materials is important, and 50.5% of marketers say visual content is very important.

 - 35.5% of marketers use online tools and graphic makers to create visual content, while 17.8% will hire a freelance designer, and 28% hire an in-house designer.

 - Photoshop is the most popular graphic design software with a market share of 43.8%.

 How many graphic designers are there?

 According to the best data we could find, at least half a million graphic designers are employed globally.
 Of those, more than half (265k) are employed in the US and the vast majority work freelance.